home | about us

 (Give the students a few minutes to think it through and write down their people.
 Write yours, too.
 After they’ve had time, go around the room and get an explanation of at least one person on each person’s list.)

-Read Philippians 2: 19-24
+Read Philippians 2:19-24

 Discussion Questions

 1. What do we know about Timothy from this passage?
 List some of the things mentioned.
-(Paul had no one else like him, Timothy took genuine interest in the Philippians’ welfare and had proven himself)
+(Paul had no one else like him, Timothy took genuine interest in the Philippians’ welfare and had proven himself.)

 2. What is the relationship between Paul and Timothy?
-(He was like a son to Paul and had served alongside him)
+(He was like a son to Paul and had served alongside him.)

 3. How does Paul want to use Timothy?
-(He will be sent soon)
+(He will be sent soon.)

 4. If you could sum up Timothy in one word, what word would you choose?
+(Meant to stimulate discussion.)

-Read Philippians 2: 25-30
+Read Philippians 2:25-30

 Epaphroditus is pronounced e-paf-row-die-tus